Adrenal insufficiency: Prognosis

-Primary adrenal insufficiency predisposes to higher risk of death, mostly due to infection, cardiovascular disease, and adrenal crisis.
+Primary adrenal insufficiency predisposes to a higher risk of death, mostly due to infection, cardiovascular disease, and adrenal crisis.
 Delayed diagnosis can impair quality of life, and lack of treatment brings high mortality.
 However, with proper diagnosis, monitoring, and treatment, people with adrenal insufficiency can live normally.

 Epidemiology

-The most common cause of primary adrenal insufficiency overall is autoimmune adrenalitis (Addison's disease).
-It is estimated that about 144 million people in the developed world have Addison's disease.
+The most common cause of primary adrenal insufficiency (Addison's disease) overall is autoimmune adrenalitis.
+The prevalence of Addison's disease ranges from 5 to 221 per million in different countries.

-In children, congenital adrenal hyperplasia (CAH) is the most common cause of adrenal insufficiency, with an incidence 1 in 14,200 live births.
+In children, congenital adrenal hyperplasia (CAH) is the most common cause of adrenal insufficiency, with an incidence of 1 in 14,200 live births.